 Montessori is education for peace.
 It was Maria Montessori’s belief that children are naturally peaceful, interested in learning, and have a need to fit into the society and culture in which they were born.
 She knew that through child-led education in a prepared environment, children could reach their fulfil their potential and become independent, free-thinking adults.

-- choose materials specific to his interest and stage of development
+- choose materials specific to their interest and stage of development

-- repeat an activity as many times as he wants
+- repeat an activity as many times as they want

-Her method expanded beyond children from 3-6 years old to children of all ages, from pregnancy to 18 years old.
+During her lifetime Montessori expanded her approach beyond 3-6 years old to children of all ages, from pregnancy to 18 years old.
 Maria Montessori and her family started the Association Montessori Internationale (AMI) to preserve the integrity of the Montessori method.
 AMI still upholds the highest standards of Montessori education globally.